-Margelov said that although military and economic resources are still important factors in determining the strength of a country, the changing nature of the world means that culture and education are becoming just as significant.
+Margelov said that although military and economic resources are still important factors in determining the strength of a country at Yako Casino Review, the changing nature of the world means that culture and education are becoming just as significant.

 In June, the Kremlin sanctioned an increase in spending on foreign cultural and educational projects from 2 billion rubles ($62 million) to 9.5 billion rubles by 2020, as part of its plans to improve its image abroad using so-called "soft power".